Shivam111609/Skin-Cancer-Project/README.md

 # Skin-Cancer-Project
-skin cancer detection by using ml
+skin cancer detection by using deep learning